kingrift/characterquiz/README.md

 This quiz game will help determine how big of a weeb you are.

 You have to write the name of the anime/manga/light-novel character, whose image is shown.
-The answer isn't case sensitive and it doesn't matter if you write the last name before or after the first name (ex.
-Akashiya Moka / Moka Akashiya), both are correct (characters with multiple names are an exception).
+The answer isn't case sensitive and it doesn't matter if you write the last name before or after the first name (e.g. Akashiya Moka / Moka Akashiya), both are correct (characters with multiple names are an exception).

+## Modding

+You can add/remove characters to/from this game by adding/removing their image files in the /Assets/Images/Characters/ folder.
+The character's image should be named after the character (e.g. Sung Jin-Woo > jin-woo_sung.png).
+The image should be 230x345 pixels in size.

+You can add/remove background music to/from this game by adding/removing audio files in the /Assets/Audio/ folder.
+Only the audio files supported by pygame will work.

 ## Requirements